 CogniCity OSS is a free and open source software for community-led disaster response and recovery in highly dense urban environments.
 Designed, tested, and operationally deployed in Southeast Asia’s monsoon flooding, the system uses a novel humanitarian chatbot model to crowdsource disaster information through social media channels and then gathers, sorts, and displays these solicited reports in real-time on a web-based, mobile-centric map.
 The system operates as critical urban infrastructure that enables robust, reliable information sharing and communication among residents, government agencies, and first responders.

-Following successful city-scale deployments, CogniCity.Info was expanded to the national scale in Indonesia and developed for additional hazards including volcanoes, earthquakes, typhoons, fires, and severe weather.
-It was also piloted in Metro Manila and then deployed for all hazards at the national scale in the Philippines.
-Other test instances are currently being developed in Vietnam, Hong Kong, and India.
-As a crowdsourcing system that goes far beyond passive data mining, CogniCity.Info is a proven, enterprise-level software for soliciting disaster information and displaying heterogeneous data in an accessible format, as well as durable infrastructure for climate change adaptation.
+Following successful city-scale deployments, CogniCity OSS was expanded to the national scale in Indonesia and developed for additional hazards including volcanoes, earthquakes, typhoons, fires, and severe weather.
+It was also piloted in Metro Manila, then deployed for all hazards at the national scale in the Philippines.
+Other instances are currently operational in Hong Kong and in testing in Pakistan.
+As a crowdsourcing system that goes far beyond passive data mining, CogniCity OSS is an enterprise-level product for soliciting disaster information and displaying heterogeneous data in an accessible format, making it critical infrastructure for climate change adaptation at scale.

-In 2020, the M+ Museum of Visual Culture acquired the source code of CogniCity.Info for its collection of 21st century urban design and commissioned a film about the project.
-To raise awareness about open source infrastructure for climate change adaptation, M+ has generously allowed us to screen the short film The Same River, Twice online.
+In 2020, the M+ Museum of Visual Culture acquired the source code of CogniCity OSS for its collection of 21st century urban design and commissioned a film about the project.
+To raise awareness about open source infrastructure for climate change adaptation, M+ has generously allowed us to share The Same River, Twice online as well.
 Please share it with anyone who might be interested in community-led humanitarian coordination and climate change adaptation.
-You can also visit M+ in Hong Kong to see the two-channel film installation in person!